Specialist and Counselor-In-Training

 What is the difference between SIT and CIT?

 The two programs run simultaneously, overlap often, and share many similarities.
 CITs have some of their training week tailored specifically to learning the role of the counselor.
-SITs learn how to be specialists in all different camp programs, including arts and crafts, programming, wilderness, waterfront and drama.
+SITs learn how to be specialists in all different camp programs, including arts and crafts, programming, teva, waterfront and drama.
 For most of the program, teens in both groups spend approximately 2/3 of the day working with younger campers in either their specialty areas or with specific bunks.

 As an SIT, do I work everywhere or just in one specialist area?

-Teens in the Specialist-in-Training (SIT) program will receive training to support their success in all specialty areas during the first week of the program.
+Teens in the Specialist-In-Training (SIT) program will receive training to support their success in all specialty areas during the first week of the program.
 After receiving training in all specialty areas, with support from our Teen Staff, SITs will choose a specialist department, and a unique schedule will be created for them.
 Every effort is made to accommodate SITs’ preferences, while allowing flexibility for them to apply their strengths wherever needed.

 This program combines training and professional development with practical application.
 The start of the program begins with training and professional development, where the group learns the specific skills and responsibilities of counselors and specialists in various training sessions.
 The latter half of the program is spent working with campers in support of the Tawonga staff.
 During both training and working weeks, about 1/3 of each day is spent with just the SCIT group, enjoying camp activities and bonding as a group.